TytusKolpak/SlipThrough2/Documentation/Documentation.md

 To be done:

-1. Figure out and fix all that drawing + rotation + offset + scaling and unify it across all the drawables
-2. Show You Win! screen or just message after all encounters are complete
+1. Show You Win! screen or just message after all encounters are complete
     1. Maybe add option press C to Continue (with the same enemies but stronger)
+    2. Show You Lose if player dies
+2. Figure out and fix all that drawing + rotation + offset + scaling and unify it across all the drawables
+3. Disable player from spawning atop of a building
-3. Introduce Testing?
+4. Introduce Testing?
-    1. This is getting more useful the furter we are
+5. Change door sound, get attack sound
+6. Change this document to something more usefull
+    1. Rename to "Features" or something
+    2. Change the parts to be done per topic to current topics (add weaponery, remove starting screen, options...)